TheBrockerRocker/monster-breeder/README.md

 - Register a custom block `DnaAltarBlock`
 - Add a `BlockEntity` with 1 input slots
 - Create a `HandledScreen` + `ScreenHandler`
-- Make it so if you use a flint and steel
+- Make it so if you use a flint and steel it summons the mob

 **Goal:** A working GUI with 1 input slots and interaction, for summoning the monster.